Gastric/Stomach

 Radiotherapy uses high-energy rays of radiation to kill cancer cells.

-- to help control and improve the symptoms for advanced cancer
+- to help control and improve the symptoms of advanced cancer

 Targeted medicines and immunotherapy